Crumlin–Drimnagh feud: 2008-2009

+Conclusion

 Brian Rattigan was convicted of murdering Declan Gavin after a trial in December 2009.
 He was sentenced to life in prison to add to the 13-year sentence he got for shooting at Gardaí in 2003.
 With the killing of Cannon and Rattigan's murder conviction, it had been hoped by those in the local community that the feud would end, with Thompson's rivals appearing to have more or less admitted defeat.
 However two killings in as many days brought the feud back to media attention.

-Gerard Eglington, 27, was shot dead in front of his 11-year-old step-daughter and infant son in Portarlington, County Laois, on 24 September 2012 after a gunman entered his home.
-The next day Declan O'Reilly, 34, who had survived a previous attempt on his life, was shot dead in front of his young son as they walked along South Circular Road in Dublin.
+Gerard Eglington, 27, was shot dead in front of his 11-year-old step-daughter and infant son in his home in Portarlington, County Laois, on 24 September 2012.
+The next day Declan O'Reilly, 34, who had survived a previous attempt on his life, was shot dead in front of his young son as they walked along the South Circular Road in Dublin.
 Gardaí suspect both murders were ordered by a close associate of Freddie Thompson.

-Current situation
+Eglington's murder brought about the defeat of the Rattigan faction.
 On 13 February 2013 Brian Rattigan was convicted of running a drugs network from his prison cell in Portlaoise prison and given an additional 17-year sentence.
-He was linked to 5 kg of heroin found in a house in Walkinstown through messages found on a mobile phone in his cell.
-None of Rattigan's men were in court to support him when he was convicted and his gang has all but dissolved.
-Young criminals, many of them teenagers, consider Thompson and Rattigan "yesterday's men" and have been fighting their own war for control of the drug scene in the area.

-Freddie Thompson was convicted of murder in 2018.
-He was sentenced to life in prison for organising the murder of David Douglas in a killing linked to the Hutch-Kinahan feud.

 Convictions

 All but three of the murders remain unsolved.
 As well as Brian Rattigan's conviction for the Gavin murder, twenty-three-year-old Craig White was convicted of Noel Roche's murder and was given a life sentence in July 2009 after his DNA was found on a pair of gloves that were found near the abandoned getaway car.
 Gardaí suspect that White, who refused to talk during Garda interviews, was the driver while Paddy Doyle, who was killed in Spain in 2008, was the gunman.

 Garrett O'Brien (35) and Eugene Cullen (30) were convicted after separate trials, and sentenced to life imprisonment for the murder of Shay O'Byrne in 2009.
+Freddie Thompson was convicted of murder in 2018.
+He was sentenced to life in prison for organising the murder of David Douglas in a killing linked to the Hutch-Kinahan feud.